sapsan-wiki/sapsan-wiki.github.io/docs/details/estimators.md

 Example: [pimlturb_diagonal_example.ipynb](https://github.com/pikarpov-LANL/Sapsan/blob/master/sapsan/examples/pimlturb_diagonal_example.ipynb) <br>
 Estimator: [pimlturb_diagonal_estimator.py](https://github.com/pikarpov-LANL/Sapsan/blob/master/sapsan/lib/estimator/pimlturb/pimlturb_diagonal_estimator.py)

-The estimator is based on [Physics-Informed Machine Learning for Modeling Turbulence in Supernovae](https://arxiv.org/abs/2205.08663) by P.I.Karpov et al. The model is based on a 3D convolutional network with some additions to enforce a realizability constraint (*Re*<sub>*ii*</sub> > 0, where *Re* is the Reynolds stress tensor and *i* is the component index).
+The estimator is based on [Physics-Informed Machine Learning for Modeling Turbulence in Supernovae](https://arxiv.org/abs/2205.08663) by P.I.Karpov et al. The model is based on a 3D convolutional network with some additions to enforce a realizability constraint ($Re_{ii} > 0$, where $Re$ is the Reynolds stress tensor and $i$ is the component index).
 Its overall schematic and graph are shown below.

 The method also utilizes a custom loss that combines statistical (Kolmogorov-Smirnov Statistic) and spatial (Smooth L1) losses.
 The full description can be found in the paper linked above.

-For the example included in Sapsan, the data included is from the same dataset as the publication, but it has been heavily sampled (down to 17^3^).
+For the example included in Sapsan, the data included is from the same dataset as the publication, but it has been heavily sampled (down to $17^3$).
 To achieve comparable published results, the model will need to be trained for 3000-4000 epochs.

 ![PIMLturb Model Schematic](../assets/pimlturb_model_schematic.png#only-light){style="width:400px"}
 ![PIMLturb Model Schematic](../assets/pimlturb_model_schematic_dark.png#only-dark){style="width:400px"}